 The first thing we did was set our barrel up where we intended to use it.
-We set then bent the Flex-A-Spout into a shape that would work for attaching the downspout to the barrel.
-Flex-A-Spout is much like a bendy straw.
-It’s very simple to use.
-We had our helpers there so that we could easily see and mark where we would need to cut the downspout.
+We then bent the Flex-A-Spout into a shape that would work for attaching the downspout to the barrel and cut.
+(Of course, we had our helpers there so that we could easily see and mark where we would need to cut the downspout.)

 Once cut you can simply slip the end of the Flex-A-Spout that fits your downspout to over the upper cut end (we added a couple of screws for security – but that is not a must) and simply set the other end on the top/screen of your rain barrel.